ishandutta2007/best-web-frameworks/Free-subdomains.md

 These platforms are ideal for developers, designers, and hobbyists who want to host a website, portfolio, or documentation for free.
 - vercel.app: Vercel is a popular platform for front-end frameworks and static sites.
 It automatically deploys your project from a Git repository, offering a seamless development experience.
 - netlify.app: Netlify is another leading platform for Jamstack sites, providing continuous deployment from a Git repo, automatic HTTPS, and a powerful CDN for static content.
-- github.io or - github.io: GitHub Pages allows you to host a static website directly from a GitHub repository.
+- github.io: GitHub Pages allows you to host a static website directly from a GitHub repository.
 You can create a user site (username.github.io) or project sites (projectname.github.io).
 - render.com: Render is a cloud platform for static sites and web services.
 It provides a free subdomain and managed TLS (SSL) for projects deployed from Git.

 ## For web hosting and apps